 top of page

-shalan joudry is an L’nu (Mi’kmaw) narrative artist working in many mediums.
-She is a poet, playwright, podcast producer, oral storyteller and actor, as well as a cultural interpreter.
-For over two decades shalan has brought her Mi’kmaw stories to a new generation of listeners, sharing her poetry, oral storytelling and drum singing with numerous stages, events, schools and organizations.
-Her unique specialty is performing for audiences around a campfire.
+shalan joudry is storyteller working in many mediums.
+She is a poet, playwright, podcast producer, oral storyteller, actor, filmmaker, as well as a cultural interpreter.
+For over two decades shalan has brought her eco-cultural stories to a new generation of listeners.
+She is L'nu (Mi'kmaw), a member of Bear River First Nation, Nova Scotia, with mixed settler heritage.

 shalan’s poem, KmÉ™tkinu, where she brings together a total of 13 different languages and voices to read her words, was featured at Nocturne (Halifax) as an audio installation in the Halifax Public Gardens.
 KmÉ™tkinu is also being published as a limited edition hand-pressed book by Running the Goat Books and Broadsides, a micro press producing exceptional quality books that is based in Newfoundland. shalan is currently collaborating with Mocean Dance to re-vision the poem as a dance work